-The Commodores Club of the Newport Beach Chamber of Commerce Proudly Hosts the 108th Year of this Spectacular Holiday Tradition
+Proudly Hosted by the Commodores Club of the Newport Beach Chamber of Commerce

-As Newport Beach’s Christmas Card to the world, the Newport Beach Christmas Boat Parade will turn the harbor into a sparkling wonderland for five consecutive nights, beginning Wednesday, December 14 and ending Sunday, December 18, 2016.
-The parade starts off Bay Island at 6:30 pm and finishes at the same site at approximately 9:00 pm each evening.
+As Newport Beach’s Christmas Card to the world, the Newport Beach Christmas Boat Parade will turn the harbor into a sparkling wonderland for five consecutive nights, beginning Wednesday, December 13 and ending Sunday, December 17, 2017.
+The parade starts off at the tip of Lido Isle at 6:30 pm and finishes at the same site at approximately 9:00 pm each evening.

 Beautiful multi-million dollar yachts, kayaks, canoes and other small boats will light up the harbor as a dazzling array of holiday lights and music fill the air at the Newport Beach Christmas Boat Parade.
 Many of the boats will be richly decorated with animated Christmas scenes accompanied by music and costumed carolers.
 Some boat owners in the past have spent over $50,000 to decorate their vessels for the event.
 The Christmas floats will wind their way some 14 miles around the harbor to give viewers in restaurants, yacht clubs, on public beaches, and in private homes an incredible sight that has delighted millions of people for a century.